mmontag/chip-player-js/README.md

  * Fixed the ability to merge two equal pseudo-4-operator voices as one voice without damaging the result!
  * Added auto-increasing of percussion note lengths when there are too short and playing an incorrect sound on various banks
  * Tri-state support for deep-tremolo/vibrato, scale modulators, and legacy adlib percussion mode. -1 means "auto", I.e. default and specified by bank.
+ * Added new functions: adl_linkedLibraryVersion(), adl_errorInfo(), adl_tickEvents(), and adl_generate()
+ * Error string is no more global, now every ADL_MIDIPlayer instance has own thread-safe error info that can be retreived by using adl_errorInfo() function.
+The adl_errorString() will return library initialization errors only;
+ * Added С++ Extra public API which now includes instrument testing feature (which is required by classic ADLMIDI utility)
  * ...

 ## 1.2.1    2017-07-30